kjirou/rpglevel/README.md

 - `setExp(exp)`
 - `resetExp()`
 - `gainExp(exp)`
-  - That returns usually `false`, but if you got levels up, then that returns `true`.
+  - That returns a `object` what includes informations about growths in this time.
+  - The `object` is like this: `{ beforeLevel: 3, afterLevel: 5, levelDelta: 2, isLevelUp: true ... }`.
 - `drainExp(exp)`
   - That reduces your exps.
 - `gainLevel(levelUpCount)`
 - `drainLevel(levelDownCount)`
 - `getStatuses()`
-  - Return your statuses about level and exps.
+  - Returns your statuses about level and exps.
 - `getLevel()`
 - `isMaxLevel()`